 The Bloustein School is located on the Rutgers-New Brunswick campus.
-However, some of our major programs, such as Public Health and Health Administration, are offered at the following off-campus locations: Atlantic Cape Community College, Brookdale Community College, County College of Morris, Mercer County College and Raritan Valley Community College.
+However, some of our major programs, such as Public Health and Health Administration, are offered at the following off-campus locations: Atlantic Cape Community College, Brookdale Community College, County College of Morris, and Mercer County College.
 Students in these degree completion programs are considered Bloustein School students.
-Unfortunately, students at the Rutgers-Newark and Camden campuses cannot pursue a Bloustein School major.
+Unfortunately, students at the Rutgers-Newark and Camden campuses cannot pursue a Bloustein School academic program.

 - Current Rutgers students: In order to take a course at a community college, you need to seek preapproval from your primary school.
 If your primary school determines that the course will transfer to Rutgers as an equivalent to the prerequisite, then the Bloustein School will accept it towards the major.
 Please speak with an advisor or dean at your primary school about the process for preapproval.

 - With regard to which courses may transfer from your community college, you can review your courses on njtransfer.org to determine which have course equivalencies at Rutgers.
 This is the best way to determine which courses from your community college will transfer and how they will transfer to Rutgers

 You can view the prerequisites to each major offered at Bloustein by visiting our Undergraduate Majors page and clicking on your intended major.
 There are no prerequisites to declare a minor offered through the Bloustein School.